serl/thmon/README.md

 CFLAGS="-fcommon" pip install -r requirements.txt
 ```

-## Read values from the sensor

-Run `read_value.sh`, it will (hopefully) read the value from the sensor and write it to a temporary file in the `cache` directory.
+## Usage

+Activate the venv with `source .venv/bin/activate`, then run `python dht22_read.py`.
+It wîll try to read the values from the sensor, gives 'TEMP HUMIDITY' on stdout and some debug data on stderr.

 ## Pushing to ThingSpeak

 You need a ThingSpeak account.
-First create a channel, then copy/rename the file `config.py.sample` to `config.py` and fill it with the API key of your channel.
+First create a channel, then copy/rename the file `config.sample.py` to `config.py` and fill it with the API key of your channel.
-Run `thingspeak_push.py`, it will take care of everything, including wiping cache files at the end.

-## Read value and push it

-Run `read_and_push.sh`.
+The script `read_and_push.sh` will read the current values and put them in the `cache` directory for later upload.
+It'll try to upload them immediately, and in case of errors, it'll try again at the next call.
 Useful for crontab.